bitovi/academy/src/typescript/4-types.md

 ## Intersections

 There are many different ways to create new types from existing ones in TS.
 Intersections allow us to create a type containing all the properties of multiple types together.
 Put another way; Intersections combine multiple types into one.
-Let's imagine we have the following types.
+Let’s imagine we have the following types.

 ```ts
 type Person = {